dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **Create symbols**

-EasyEDA support creating symbols by yourself, after created you can find out your components at **Parts > My parts**， and it is easy to manage your parts.
+EasyEDA supports creating symbols by yourself, after created you can find out your components at **Parts > My parts**， and it is easy to manage your parts.

 To prepare for the final assembly stage you can create a Bill of Materials (**BOM**) via: